ivan1993spb/snake-server/README.md

 [![license](https://img.shields.io/github/license/ivan1993spb/snake-server.svg)](LICENSE)

 The Snake-Server is a server for the online arcade game snake.
+In this edition you can interact with other players and even eat small snakes!

 Take a look at a working instance here - http://snakeonline.xyz

 ## Table of contents